It is no longer possible to extend existing passports or ID cards. Biometric passports/ ID cards are printed at the Federal Printing Office in Berlin.

 - Two recent, identical, biometric passport photos with a bright background.
 Click here for information on passport photo regulations

-- Special delivery envelope (self-addressed and pre-paid up to 500g - obtainable at any post office), if postal delivery is preferred
+- Special delivery envelope (self-addressed and pre-paid up to 500g - obtainable at any post office)

 - Fingerprints for biometric passports, to be taken at the time of application